MoEMeta: Mixture-of-Experts Meta Learning for Few-Shot Relational Learning: Experiments

 \subsection{Analysis on Complex Relations}

-To further evaluate the significance of task-tailored local adaptation for complex relations, we conduct a detailed analysis on Nell-One under the 5-shot setting by categorizing meta-testing set into three distinct relation types: 1-N, N-1, and N-N. We compare MoEMeta with a variant without task-tailored local adaptation (w/o L.A).
+To further evaluate the significance of task-tailored local adaptation for complex relations, we conduct a detailed analysis on Nell-One under the 5-shot setting by categorizing the meta-testing set into three relation types: 1-N, N-1, and N-N. In particular, we compare MoEMeta with a variant that removes task-tailored local adaptation (w/o L.A).
 As shown in Table~\ref{tab:reltype}, the removal of local adaptation leads to a substantially larger performance drop on 1-N and N-N relations than on N-1 relations.
-This is because the tail entity in N-1 relations is relatively predictable, reducing the search space and enabling the model to learn a more stable mapping pattern.
-In contrast, 1-N and N-N relations exhibit greater ambiguity and a more dispersed distribution of tail entities, making them harder to predict.
-Notably, removing task-tailored adaptation results in the most significant performance drop in the N-N relation type.
-This analysis confirms the critical role of our task-tailored adaptation mechanism in enhancing generalization to complex relational patterns.
+This is because, in N-1 relations, the tail entity is relatively predictable, with a smaller search space and more stable mapping patterns.
+In contrast, 1-N and N-N relations exhibit higher ambiguity and a more dispersed distribution of tail entities, making them more difficult to predict.
+Notably, removing task-tailored adaptation results in the largest performance drop for the N-N relation type.
+This analysis confirms the critical role of our task-tailored adaptation mechanism in enhancing generalization to complex and highly ambiguous relational patterns.

-For better elaboration, we further visualize the distribution of gating values of different relations in Figure~\ref{fig: experts} to provide a more intuitive understanding of why learning relational prototypes would work.
-As observed, relations with similar patterns exhibit a comparable gating value distribution and activate a similar subset of experts, whereas distinct relations demonstrate an opposite pattern, highlighting the model’s ability to differentiate between diverse relational patterns but capture similar relational prototypes that are globally shared across related tasks.
+In addition, we visualize the distributions of gating values of different relations in Figure~\ref{fig: experts} to provide a more intuitive understanding of why learning relational prototypes works.
+As observed, relations with similar patterns (in the upper figure) exhibit a comparable gating value distribution and activate similar subsets of experts, whereas dissimilar relations (in the lower figure) demonstrate a markedly different pattern.
+This observation highlights our model’s ability to distinguish diverse relational patterns but capture globally shared relational prototypes across related tasks.